vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 5. Statistically check the usefulness of the model.
 6. When satisfied that the model is useful, use it for prediction, estimation, and so on.

 In the following sections, we will delve into three core topics of linear regression: simple linear regression (SLR), multiple linear regression (MLR), and logistic regression (LR).
+Please note that the contents below are a summarized account of important points in linear regression.
+I strongly recommend you to consult the references for a rigorous treatment of the topics.

 ## Simple Linear Regression (SLR) <a name = 'SLR'></a>
 ### Overview